Fieldin Culbreth

 Fieldin Henry Culbreth III (born March 16, 1963) is an American former umpire in Major League Baseball (MLB).
 He worked in the American League from 1993 to 1999 and in both major leagues from 2000 until his retirement in 2021.
 Culbreth was promoted to crew chief prior to the 2013 season.
 Culbreth wore number 42 while he was an American League umpire, then changed to 25 in 2000 after the MLB umpires were unified into one crew.

-Culbreth has umpired in five Division Series, six League Championship Series, two World Series and one All-Star Game, as well as the National League's single-game playoff in 2007.
+Culbreth has umpired in five Division Series, six League Championship Series, three World Series and one All-Star Game, as well as the National League's single-game playoff in 2007.
 He has been part of the umpiring crew for two no-hitters, the first in 2010 by Matt Garza of the Tampa Bay Rays and the second by Johan Santana of the New York Mets.

 Early life

 Culbreth was born and raised in Inman, South Carolina.
 He graduated from Chapman High School and attended Spartanburg Methodist College before attending the University of North Carolina at Charlotte, where he played baseball.
 Originally a pitcher and outfielder, Culbreth began umpiring in college following an arm injury.